plamarque/sphinx-poc/docs/Search/Search-Events.rst

 			edit/delete an event by clicking |image3|/ |image4| at the bottom.

- .. note:: * If you are searching for a recurring event using Quick search,
-			notice that the search returns those that occur in 2 years in the future.
-This limit is to prevent an infinite result, so it does not impact non-recurrences.
+ .. note:: * If you are searching for a recurring event using Quick search, notice that the search returns those that occur in 2 years in the future.
+This limit is to prevent an infinite result, so it does notimpact non-recurrences.
 			* In Advanced search, if you leave the To Date field blank, the 2-year limit is also applied.
 So you can search for occurrences later than 2 years by filling in that field.

 .. |image0| image:: images/search/calendar_search_box.png
 .. |image1| image:: images/search/calendar_search_result.png